deckhouse/sds-node-configurator/docs/USAGE.md

 > The controller performs the above activities automatically and requires no user intervention.

-> In case of manual deletion of the resource, it will be recreated by the controller.
+> If the resource is manually deleted, it will be recreated by the controller.

 ## `LVMVolumeGroup` resources